eviltik/evildns/README.md

 Each CIDR lines found in a text file will create a "worker" for reverse lookup all IPs in given CIDR range.
-Workers will send result to the master proces each time an IP give a name, then, the master process will update the "tree" result.
+Workers will send result to the master process each time an IP give his reverse lookup name, then, the master process will update the "tree" result.
 A maximum of 5 resolvers are working in parallel (atm).

-If you stop the process for many reasons and you start it again, it's supposed to pick up where it left off (use "-r" options to restart from crash)
+If you stop the process for many reasons and you start it again, it's supposed to pick up where it left off (use "-r" options to reset cache).

-This tool does not required a database to store result (for moment).
-It use disk and will create a "tree/" directory.
+This tool does not required a database to store result.
+It use the filesystem to store results, create a "tree/" directory.

 **Motivations**